Top 99 Marriage Problems And Solutions

 This happens when you don’t give attention to what matters to the other person.

-When couples act like they don’t care about the choice of the other person, it makes the journey of love boring and individualistic.
+Couples act like they don’t care about the other person’s choice, making the journey of love boring and individualistic.
 Know what matters to both of you.

 20. Physical body changes

-Due to childbirth, unforeseen health conditions or ageing, human physique might change over time.
+Due to childbirth, unforeseen health conditions or ageing, the human physique might change over time.

-Therefore, you should ensure that your sole aim of walking into that marriage is not because of the curves or macho nature of your spouse.
+Therefore, you should ensure that your sole aim of walking into that marriage is not because of your spouse’s curves or macho nature.

-Make sure there is something more that excites you about him/her like his /her character or how he/she relates to others.
+Make sure there is something more that excites you about your spouse, like their character or how they relate to others.

 21. A change in other things that turn you on